btholt/complete-intro-to-product-management/lessons/08-product/B-product-specs.md

 > **Trap door decisions**: a decision that once you make it you can't go back.
 A good example could be deciding to build your app with React.
 It's a bit of a trap door because if you later decide to use Angular it requires a total app rewrite which usually means it's a non-starter.

 Identifying what it means to unravel a project is helpful and helps you recognize your ongoing cost after a project is released.
 Features that you launch have a cost and where possible I would urge you to experiment with news and rip out the things that don't work.
 Your rollback criteria will say something like "if we see low utilization and high churn we will spend a sprint disabling this feature" or something like that.
+It is typically a good idea to put a date on these: "we will look at these metrics in six month and make a call."
+If you say, go ahead and just schedule a meeting so you don't forget.

 ### Timelines